albumeers/pagegen-tutorial/README.md

 This means you are ready to author your first page.
 Notice the "Open ..." button is disabled (this is because the PDF does not exist).

-4. Switch to the text editor (using ALT-TAB or other method) and between the <album> </album> tags add a <page> tag with a title attribute like this:
+4. Switch to the text editor (using ALT-TAB or other method) and between the <album> </album> tags add a <page> tag pair with a title attribute like this:

 ```XML
 	<page title="My First Page">